Ast3roidPotato/p3padPKM/2022-2023 Sophomore/MA276 Intro To Proofs/Textbook Notes/Ch3.md

 3.  (_Optional_) What was the muddiest point?
 Do you have any unanswered questions?

 ## 3.6 - Existence and Uniqueness Proofs
+too tired. no note.

 ## 3.7 - More Examples of Proofs
+too tired. no note.